threadi/downloadlist/readme.txt

 * Fixed error on search for iconsets during editing your own icon
 * Fixed visibility of custom icons in backend
 * Fixed problem with duplicate entries for each iconset

+= 3.4.1 =
+* Fixed possible notice in transient-handler